~ CONSIDERING THE ONGOING COVID-19 PANDEMIC, THE CONFERENCE WILL BE ONLINE FROM MARCH 1ST UNTIL MARCH 5TH, 2021 ~

 Proceedings of the conference will be published in a special volume of the international bilingual open-access journal Afriques: Débats, méthodes et terrains d’histoire.

-You may find the preliminary program here.
+You may find the final program here.

 Conference dates: March 1-5, 2021